OkeyAmy/Ender/README.md

 ## 📖 Usage

 1. **Describe your Dapp:** Enter a prompt like "Create a staking dashboard for Celo that allows users to deposit cUSD and earn rewards."
-2. **Refine with Context:** Optionally provide URLs to existing dapps or documentation for Ender to analyze using the Open Lovable scraper.
-3. **Iterate:** Watch as Ender builds your app in real-time.
+2. **Iterate:** Watch as Ender builds your app in real-time.
 Chat with the AI to refine the design, add features, or fix bugs.
 4. **Deploy:** Once satisfied, export your code or deploy directly to the blockchain.

 ## 🧩 Project Structure